Chia-Network/chips/CHIPs/chip-00XX.md

 As mentioned, the new chialisp puzzles borrow from the MIPS and vault standards as much as possible.

-The p2 singletons are a simple MIPS puzzle with a nonce of `0`, no restrictions, and a singleton member (https://github.com/Chia-Network/chia_puzzles/blob/main/puzzles/mips_puzzles/member_puzzles/singleton_member.clsp).
+The p2 singletons are a simple MIPS puzzle with a nonce of `0`, no restrictions, and a [singleton member](https://github.com/Chia-Network/chia_puzzles/blob/main/puzzles/mips_puzzles/member_puzzles/singleton_member.clsp).

 The plot nfts while self pooling are, of course, at the outermost layer a [singleton v1.1](https://github.com/Chia-Network/chia_puzzles/blob/main/puzzles/singleton_top_layer_v1_1.clsp) then -> a MIPS puzzle with a nonce of `0`, no restrictions, and a [member puzzle mimicking the functionality of the standard puzzle](https://github.com/Chia-Network/chia_puzzles/blob/main/puzzles/mips_puzzles/member_puzzles/bls_with_taproot_member.clsp).